-It has been one year since Ayo Odebisi went on a another kind of going abroad trip.
-When I heard and looked at his photo, I spontaneously named him “Jimmy”.
-All the people I love I give them pet names, Paramole’s has been the only posthumous one.
+It has been one year since Ayo Odebisi went on another kind of going abroad trip.
+When I heard and looked at his photo, I saw more the love and friendship we had, and spontaneously I tried to reach out to him, I named him “Jimmy”.
+All the people I love I give pet names, Paramole’s has been the only posthumous instance.
 In the eulogy “I Will not Mourn for Ayo Odebisi (Paramole)” I wrote what many have said encapsulated his life and what he represented on one page.
 I will not repeat such here.
-What I valued most about Odebisi was his perspicacious construction of eudaimonia in the image of the 4-7 Creed, the Creed of the Pyrates Confraternity.
-His approach to creating the better society could never have been more sincere or practical but it somehow remains on the lofty side to many, apparently.
+What I valued most about Odebisi was his perspicacious construction of eudaimonia in the image of the 4-7 Creed, the Creed of the Pyrates.
+His approach to creating a better society could never have been more sincere or practical, but it somehow remains to many lofty.

 Wole Soyinka and his “goons”, as the man affectionately calls them, are the “Bad Brothers” and the Pyrates Confraternity is the “Bad Brotherhood”.
 It is only the long staggering history of theft, manipulation, racketeering, corruption, abuse, brutality, slavery and many inhumane practices that unambiguously establish the justification and evidence of the descriptor “Bad”.